API node

 Use existing API

-If you have already added the API to the bot either through API node or through the API section, you can fetch the API here.
+If you have already added the API to the AI-agent either through API node or through the API section, you can fetch the API here.

 Click Use existing API.